jahidul68/jahidul68.github.io/index.markdown

 </div>

 <div style="text-align: justify; font-family: Georgia, 'Times New Roman', Times, serif;">
     <p>Our exploration focuses on several key substances that have notably influenced the city's drug landscape: cocaine, heroin, methamphetamine, prescription drugs and marijuana.
 Of these, cocaine stood out for its significant presence, underscoring a nationwide concern that spans years.
 However, a clear trend of a steady decline in incidents involving these substances can be observed.
-This downward trajectory suggests a combination of successful law enforcement strategies, community engagement, and possibly, changes in drug usage behaviors.
-TRY TO FIND SOURCES</p>
+This downward trajectory suggests a combination of successful law enforcement strategies, community engagement, and possibly, changes in drug usage behaviors.[4]</p>

     <p>A particularly intriguing aspect of San Francisco's drug narrative is the story of marijuana.
 Once a major driver of drug-related incidents, marijuana's path reflects a broader shift in societal attitudes and legal frameworks.
 The legalization of marijuana in California, marked by Proposition 64 in 2016, catalyzed a dramatic shift, not just in legal terms but also in its impact on drug incident reports.
 Post-legalization, the data hints at a diminished role for marijuana in the city's drug incident landscape, likely due to the removal of legal penalties for possession and use, coupled with regulated access.</p>.